 No Products in the Cart

 Indian cuisines have evolved over centuries as a product of diverse cultural influences.
-If you're a fan of Indian food, then you know that the key to authentic flavors is authentic spices!
-They are delicious, healthy, and balance hot spices with cooling herbs.
-Indian cuisine takes it to the next level with their rich and spicy dishes.
+If you're a fan of Indian food, and we think you are because this is the reason you are reading this article, then you know that the key to authentic flavours are authentic spices.
+Organic spices infused dishes are delicious, healthy, with balanced hot spices with cooling herbs.
+Here are the five organic spices you need in your pantry to take the food to next level with their rich and spicy dishes.

-In this blog, we are going to talk about 5 must have top spices for your pantry.
-These five must have organic spices will make all the difference in your next curry recipe and come with their own health benefits too!
+In this post, we are going to talk about 5 spices you need in your pantry.
+These five must have organic spices will make all the difference in your next curry recipe and come with their own health benefits too.

-The hot-sweet cinnamon that chefs all over the world are using in their desserts to give them a little extra depth of flavor also helps control blood sugar levels!
+The hot-sweet cinnamon that chefs all over the world are using in their desserts to give them a little extra depth of flavour also helps control blood sugar levels.
 Scientists have theorized that it mimics the action of insulin, allowing excess sugar to move out and into cells.
 It may potentially prevent cholesterol problems, heart disease, high blood pressure, cancer, among other things.

 Recipe: Try our amazing cinnamon oatmeal pancake recipe.

 Turmeric is an ancient spice that has a variety of uses, but most notably it can be found in Indian cuisine.
 Its health benefits are largely attributed to the antioxidant “Curcumin” which prevents chronic illnesses such as cancer and asthma.
-Curcumin also helps protect our eyesight by keeping them from getting irritated or inflamed due to allergens like pollen!
+Curcumin also helps protect our eyesight by keeping them from getting irritated or inflamed due to allergens like pollen.
+It is because of these benefits; turmeric is a must have spice you need in your pantry for sure.

 How to use turmeric?
 It is almost always sold in the ground form since it's very hard to grind at home.
-Sprinkle a teaspoon of turmeric into any dish while frying the masalas, and you should make sure that you're using up a pack within 2 months or else its aromatic flavors are lost!
+Sprinkle a teaspoon of turmeric into any dish while frying the masalas, and you should make sure that you're using up a pack within 2 months or else its aromatic flavours are lost.
+Also, the best way to way turmeric is to mix it with hot milk and have it before bed for most benefits.

 You know what's so great about coriander?
 You can buy it as seeds and use them to make delicious scented powder, or you could just go with the ground variety.
-Either way is fine for adding a bit of flavor in all your cooked dishes and roasts!
+Either way is fine for adding a bit of flavour in all your cooked dishes and roasts.

 # Black Pepper

 Black pepper is a spice that people don't always associate with Indian cooking, but it's used in aromatic cuisine all the time.
-What you might not know about this common ingredient though are the benefits to digestion, upset stomachs and congestion - as well as stopping bleeding when applied directly to cuts?
-But what's really amazing is how black pepper helps your body generate heat by boosting metabolism and immunity too!
+What you might not know about this common ingredient though are the benefits to digestion, upset stomachs and congestion - as well as stopping bleeding when applied directly to cuts.
+But what's really amazing is how black pepper helps your body generate heat by boosting metabolism and immunity too.
+Black pepper is thus among the top five spices you need in your pantry and the reasons are right in front of you.

 But if your pantry lacks some of these essential organic spices, it's time to go shopping.

-Although, you need much more than the spices mentioned above to enrich your dish with the oodles of flavors.
-However, these are the basic must have spices which can make any dish interesting to eat and healthy at the same time.
+Although, you need much more than the spices mentioned above to enrich your dish with the oodles of flavours.
+However, these are the basic must have spices you need in your pantry for enhancing your health levels and to utilise all the benefits you can get from them without breaking your bank.
+These spices can make any dish interesting to eat and healthy at the same time.
 At Orco, our spices are processed using old traditional methods hence the nutritional value remains intact.

 Try our range of organic spices all and say yes to healthy and clean eating.